 We received gross proceeds from the Public Offering and the sale of the Private Placement Warrants of \$500,000,000 and \$9,750,000, respectively, for an aggregate of \$509,750,000. \$500,000,000 of the gross proceeds were deposited in a trust account with Continental Stock Transfer and Trust Company acting as Trustee (the "Trust Account").
-At the Closing Date, the remaining \$9,750,000 was held outside of the Trust Account, of which \$8,000,000 was used to pay underwriting discounts. \$20,000 in offering expenses were paid by the Sponsor prior to the Public Offering in exchange for founder shares and approximately \$30,960 in offering expense were accrued and unpaid by the Company as of March 31, 2016.
+At the Closing Date, the remaining \$9,750,000 was held outside of the Trust Account, of which \$8,000,000 was used to pay underwriting discounts. \$20,000 in offering expenses were paid by the Sponsor prior to the Public Offering in exchange for founder shares.
 In the future, a portion of the interest income on the funds held in the Trust Account may be released to us to pay tax obligations.
-At March 31, 2016, funds held in the Trust Account consisted solely of investments solely in short term treasury securities and cash deposits.
+At September 30, 2016, funds held in the Trust Account consisted solely of investments solely in short term treasury securities and cash deposits.

-At March 31, 2016, we had cash held outside of the Trust Account of \$728,509, which is available to fund our working capital requirements and accrued offering expenses.
+At September 30, 2016, we had cash and cash equivalents held outside of the Trust Account of \$345,429, which is available to fund our working capital requirements and accrued offering expenses.

-At March 31, 2016, we had current liabilities of \$131,582, largely due to amounts owed to professionals, consultants, advisors and others who performed services related to our Public Offering and sale of Private Placement Warrants or are working on identifying and evaluating a Business Combination.
-The identification and evaluation of a potential Business Combination is continuing after March 31, 2016 and additional expenses will be incurred.
+At September 30, 2016, we had current liabilities of \$112,671, largely due to short term financing of our directors and offices liability insurance and amounts owed to professionals, consultants, advisors and others who performed services or are working on identifying and evaluating a Business Combination.
+The identification and evaluation of a potential Business Combination is continuing after September 30, 2016 and additional expenses will be incurred.
 Such expenses may be significant, and we expect some portion of them would be paid upon consummation of a Business Combination.
 We may request loans from our Sponsor, affiliates of our Sponsor or certain of our executive officers and directors to fund our working capital requirements prior to completing a Business Combination.
-We may use working capital to repay such loans, but no proceeds from the Trust Account would be utilized for such repayment.
+We may use working capital to repay such loans, but no funds may be withdrawn from the Trust Account for such repayment unless and until we complete an initial business combination.
 Additional funds could also be raised through a private offering of debt or equity.
 Our Sponsor, affiliates of our Sponsor, executive officers and directors are not obligated to make loans to us, and we may not be able to raise additional funds from unaffiliated parties.
 If we are unable to fund future working capital needs, if any, prior to completion of a Business Combination, our ability to continue as a going concern may be impaired.

-We have 24 months from the Closing Date to complete a Business Combination.
+We have 24 months from the Closing Date (until September 16, 2017) to complete a Business Combination.
 If we do not complete a Business Combination within this time period, we will (i) cease all operations except for the purposes of winding up, (ii) as promptly as reasonably possible, but not more than ten business days thereafter, redeem the public shares, at a per share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest (less up to \$100,000 of interest to pay dissolution expenses), less income taxes payable, divided by the number of then outstanding public shares, which redemption will completely extinguish the shareholder rights of owners of Class A ordinary shares (including the right to receive further liquidation distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining shareholders and the board of directors, dissolve and liquidate, subject in each case to the Company's obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.